Managing Registrar Placements

 - Capacity and placement process

-There are two placement rounds conducted by WAGPET in order to match registrars with prospective training facilities.
+There are two placement rounds conducted by WAGPET each year to support GP registrars to secure employment in a training facility.

-If a direct match hasn't been possible during either of the placement matching rounds, WAGPET contacts training facilities and registrars to discuss alternate placement options, however,we are unable to guarantee that an alternate placement will be available.
+If a direct match hasn't been possible during either of the placement rounds, WAGPET will contact training facilities and GP registrars to discuss placement options, however, WAGPET are not able to guarantee that a placement will be available.

 - Registrar orientation

-Just as you would provide an orientation to any new employee at your practice, it is important to provide your GP registrar with a thorough orientation to the practice as well as the region.
-This will greatly assist the registrar to settle in and become a valuable member of the team.
+Just as you would provide an orientation to any new employee at your practice, it is important to provide your GP registrar with a thorough orientation to the practice as well as the local area.
+This will greatly assist the GP registrar to settle in and become a valuable member of the team.

-It is important that your practice staff are aware of the training level of the new GP registrar and the level of support they will require during their placement.
-Reception staff may need to be reminded of the consultation capacity of the new GP registrar.
-Staff can assist by ensuring the GP registrar is not over-booked and that the GP supervisor is available to provide support.
+It is important that practice staff are aware of the training level of the new GP registrar and the level of support they will require during their placement.
+Reception staff may need to be reminded of the consultation limits of the new GP registrar.
+Staff can assist by ensuring the GP registrar is not over-booked, that teaching and study time is allocated, and that the GP supervisor is available to provide support.